Technoband/MNIS_dataset_of_Handwritten_digits/README.md

 # MNIS_dataset_of_Handwritten_digits
-this is my first AI project
+This is my first AI project
+<h2> You just have to open this project </h2>